mirfanmcs/AI-Samples/README.md

 A sample application that uses Azure AI Foundry Custom Vision Service to detect and identify objects within images.
 It can locate multiple objects and provide bounding boxes with confidence scores.

+## Information-Extraction

+### 🧾 Extract Info Using AI Content Understanding
+A sample application that uses Azure AI Foundry Content Understanding Service to extract structured information from documents and images.
+It leverages AI models to identify key fields, entities, and relationships within unstructured content.

 ## Quick Start

 1. Choose a project based on your needs
 2. Navigate to the project folder